zhongerting/WarpX2511-xjtu/Docs/source/theory/models_algorithms/kinetic_fluid_hybrid_model.rst

     the :ref:`examples section <examples-hybrid-model>`.

-The kinetic-fluid hybrid extension mostly uses the same routines as the standard electromagnetic PIC algorithm with the only exception that the E-field is calculated from the above equation rather than it being updated from the full Maxwell-Ampere equation.
-The function ``WarpX::HybridPICEvolveFields()`` handles the logic to update the E&M fields when ``algo.maxwell_solver = hybrid`` is set.
-This function is executed after particle pushing and deposition (charge and current density) has been completed.
-Therefore, based on the usual time-staggering in the PIC algorithm, when ``HybridPICEvolveFields()`` is called at timestep :math:`t=t_n`, the quantities :math:`\rho^n`, :math:`\rho^{n+1}`, :math:`\vec{J}_i^{n-1/2}` and  :math:`\vec{J}_i^{n+1/2}` are all known.
+The kinetic-fluid hybrid extension mostly uses the same routines as the standard electromagnetic PIC algorithm with the only exception that the E-field is calculated from Ohm's law rather than it being updated from the full Maxwell-Ampere equation.
+The E-field update occurs after particle pushing and deposition (charge and current density) has been completed.
+Therefore, based on the usual time-staggering in the PIC algorithm, when the E-field is updated at timestep :math:`t=t_n`, the quantities :math:`\rho^n`, :math:`\rho^{n+1}`, :math:`\vec{J}_i^{n-1/2}` and  :math:`\vec{J}_i^{n+1/2}` are all known.